 I’m Simon Budden, the Senior Instructor for the Association and I’m currently graded at 6th Dan Karate, 5th Dan in Goju Ryu Karate and 4th Dan in Shotokan Karate.
-My martial arts experience dates back to 1968 when I started boxing with my grandfather Bill Clarke who was a boxing coach, before taking up Judo in 1970, where I obtained brown belt was silver medallist at the 1974 BJA Southern Area Championships and trained with the BJA Junior squad.
+My martial arts experience dates back to 1968 when I started boxing along with Catch can Wrestling with my grandfather Bill Clarke who was a boxing coach, before taking up Judo in 1970, where I obtained brown belt was silver medallist at the 1974 BJA Southern Area Championships and trained with the BJA Junior squad.

 In the past I have taught at Southampton University, Wycombe Abbey Girls School (High Wycombe), Regents Park School (Southampton) the Army Training Regiment (ATR, now Army Technical foundation college), The Bedales School, Perrins School, The Westgate School, Eaton College, Charterhouse, IBM Hursley, Peter Symonds College.
 I have also run various self-protection courses (F.E.D.S.
 Protection System) for private companies, schools colleges, private individuals, Hampshire county council.
-I am a licensed Trainer of NLP (Neuro Linguistic Programming), Licensed Hypnotherapist, qualified Shiatsu Tutor, and a certified Yoga and Pilates instructor.
+I am a licensed Trainer of NLP (Neuro Linguistic Programming), Licensed Hypnotherapist, NLP, life coach qualified Shiatsu Tutor, and a certified Yoga Alliance 500 hour Advanced and Pilates instructor.

 I also train with the English Longbow.